MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 ### Best practices

-For iOS personal tray, you can use web storage to store your data locally and use it during the subsequent launch of the app.
+For iOS personal tray, you can use web storage to store your web app data locally and use it during the subsequent launch of the app.
 The data is stored in the key or value pair format.

 ### Limitations